-The inclusion of new SOPs covering Humanitarian IED work, the use of Small Unmanned Aircraft, and Risk Management in HMA may be of special interest (see Chapters 7, 10 and 14).
+The inclusion of new SOPs covering Humanitarian IED search and clearance, the use of Small Unmanned Aircraft, and Risk Management in HMA may be of special interest (see Chapters 7, 10 and 14).
 Those already using earlier versions should look at all of the changes, which are extensive.
 The 'Land release' criteria have been simplified and allow a genuinely evidence based release of land while maintaining safety for everyone involved.

 Please do not use any of these SOPs without studying them and making changes because your own experience needs to be added.
 Also, it is a principle of Quality Management that all procedures should be subject to regular and dispassionate review that leads to revisions/corrections appropriate to the time and place of use.